CharlieMallon/milestoneThree/testing.md

 5. When no tasks planned/completed the bar should say something like 'No Tasks Prioritised'
 22. add and edit forms are not validating correctly

-20. Edit and Delete buttons switch there order, pick a consistent order!

 8. On large screens the tasks should be split into two lists
 21. Contact form - name/email issues
 15. Due by sate on home - mobile is backwards (2021-10-10)